bpfverif/agni/README.md

 ```

 ### Explanation
-- The first part of this experiment `2.1(a) EXECUTING GEN VERIFICATION`,
+- The first part of this experiment `2.1(a) Executing gen verification`,
 corresponds to the verification on the set of
 eBPF instructions using our `gen` verification condition.
 The table at the end of this part denotes whether an